 Coca-Cola Unveils Packaging Hub to Address Waste Collection Challenge

-The Coca-Cola System in Nigeria, comprising Coca-Cola Nigeria Limited and its authorised bottler, Nigerian Bottling Company (NBC), has unveiled a packaging collection hub in Lagos to tackle waste collection.
+The Coca-Cola System in Nigeria, comprising Coca-Cola Nigeria Limited. and its authorised bottler, Nigerian Bottling Company (NBC), has unveiled a state-of-the-art packaging collection hub in Lagos to tackle waste collection.

-During the inauguration recently in Lagos, Chief Executive Officer, Coca-Cola, Zoran Bogdanovic, said that the facility aimed to reduce waste by collecting and recycling its packaging in Nigeria.
+During the commissioning recently in Lagos, Chief Executive Officer, Coca-Cola, Zoran Bogdanovic, said that the facility aimed to reduce waste by collecting and recycling its packaging in Nigeria.

 He said that the investment underscored its global goal to help reduce packaging waste and emissions.